 Season ticket holders may visit at anytime but, must also reserve a place in advance.
 We are unable to change tickets to a different date for weather related reasons.
 If you are unable to attend on the specific day booked (due to an emergency or illness) please email firstname.lastname@example.org (with your confirmation order number) to arrange to visit on an alternative day.

 What to expect when you arrive

-- We are also encouraging visitors to use our hand-sanitising stations on arrival and departure.
+- We are encouraging visitors to use our hand-sanitising stations on arrival and departure, and throughout their visit.

 - Anti-bacterial soap is available, and we would encourage all visitors to wash their hands before and after.